Bellese/angular-design-system/README.md

 -`linearScore`: A string to represent the linear score -`reportingPeriod`: A string to represent the reporting period in the table header -`highlightSearch`: A boolean to allow text to be highlighted as the searchtext is queried.
+-`paginateNext`: This will return the next pagination page(ex: 1, 2, 3...)
+-`total`: This is used in server side pagination, this will set the total number of rows count.
+Works with paginateNext.
+-`tableRowsFiltered`: This will return the total amount of rows in the table

 ```
 <app-table